-To proceed, you will need to accept the terms and condition by checking the button.
+To proceed, you will need to accept the terms and conditions by checking the button.
 Then click Next.

 On the last step, check the “Auto Delete” option and proceed to login to your moved site.

 When logged in, Duplicator would prompt you to save your permanent links.
 Ensure you do this so as to preserve your site’s search traffic.

 Putting Finishing Touches When Migrating WordPress To A New Domain

 1. Handle 301 Redirects Properly